intel/intel-inb-manageability/docs/In-Band Manageability Developer Guide.md

 The cloudadapter-agent relays the messages between the cloud and the dispatcher-agent via MQTT.

 #### ⚙️Configuration Agent
 Configuration-agent publishes the config parameter values to all other agents.
-The parameters are stored at ``/etc/intel_manageability.conf``` file.
-The descriptions of the parameters are available in the USER guide.
-To configure and use a new parameter, refer [Section 4](#configuring-framework).
+The parameters are stored in the ``/etc/intel_manageability.conf``` file.
+The parameters and  their descriptions can be found in the [Configuration Parameters](Configuration%20Parameters.md) reference.

 The *broker.py* handles all config updates to be performed on the system.
 The *configuration.py* starts the configuration agent.